 Of all the things I have done on my Hawaii trips, by far the most memorable and exciting was a helicopter tour.
 If you have never been in one before, I will tell you that its NOTHING like being in a plane.
 You will really feel like you are flying.

-They helicopter usually fly pretty low giving you an ideal view of the sights.
-You will get views that no other tourist will get and will see things that are not possible see any other way than a helicopter tour.
-Many parts of the island are protected and restricted from access.
+The helicopters will usually fly pretty low giving you an ideal view of the sights.
+You will get views that no other tourist will get and will see things that are not possible see any other way than by helicopter.

-Quick Answer: The 3 Best Oahu Helicopter Tours
+Quick Answer: The 3 Best Helicopter Tours in Oahu

 So lets take a look at the tours, then we’ll talk about how to choose the best tour for you.
 Here is a feature overview of the tours with full reviews and a guide to helicopter tours below.